nallagondu/production_ed/week1/day1.md

 - How to create a simple FastAPI application
 - How to configure a project for Vercel deployment
 - How to use the Vercel CLI for deployment
-- The difference between development and production deployments

 ### Next Steps:
 - Try modifying the message in `instant.py` and redeploying